Police stop 12-year-old boy from driving across Australia

 The unlicensed boy had driven more than 1,300 kilometers (800 miles) from his home in Kendall on the east coast when he was stopped by traffic police on Saturday on the Barrier Highway near the remote mining town of Broken Hill.

-He was pulled over because a bumper bar was dragging on the road, a police statement said Sunday.
+He was pulled over because a bumper bar was dragging on the road, New South Wales police said in a statement Sunday.

+On Saturday, he stopped to get fuel at a gas station in the town of Cobar and left without paying, station manager Vamshi Reddy said.

+"When I saw him, he looked like a nice person who was maybe 19 or 20," Reddy said on Monday.
+"When police told me he was 12 ...
+I was shocked."

-Police have released no details on why the boy wanted to drive the Perth, whether he would be charged or whether he had refueled during his journey.
+Officials have released no details about why the boy wanted to drive to Perth or whether he would be charged with any crime.

 Comments